INTRODUCTION to Entertainment Sports Domain Disputes

 - VI.
 BAD FAITH USE

 - A. Offering to Sell the Domain Name for a Profit

 - B. Preventing the Complainant from Registering the Domain Name

 - D. Attracting Users for Commercial Gain

 Virtually every sport and nearly every facet of the entertainment industry has been targeted by cybersquatters seeking to profit off the goodwill and reputation of a celebrity or organization through an abusive domain name.
 The Anticybersquatting Consumer Protection Act (“ACPA”) allows trademark owners to pursue civil actions against those who, in bad faith, register a domain name that is identical or confusingly similar to a mark.
 However, filing and trying such a lawsuit takes considerable time and expense.
-Fortunately, there is a quicker and less costly way to resolve domain name disputes.
+Fortunately, there is a quicker and less costly way to resolve entertainment sports domain disputes.